Murder of Ellie Gould: Murder

 On 3 May 2019, Griffiths, of Derry Hill, Wiltshire, was dropped off at school by his mother.
 After emailing his teachers to tell them he was feeling unwell, he walked to Chippenham bus station where he caught a bus back to Derry Hill, before returning home.
 His mother also returned home, and after hiding in the wardrobe of his bedroom so that she would not discover him absent from school, and waiting for her to depart again, he took the keys to a silver Ford Focus and drove to Gould's house.
 Following an argument, Griffiths attempted to strangle her, then used a knife he had taken from the family kitchen to stab her in the neck 13 times.

 Griffiths spent an hour at the house attempting to clean up the crime scene, using clothes to do this which he placed in a plastic bag.
 He also washed his trainers in the kitchen sink, and cleaned the knife using an apron, before placing it in Gould's hand so as to make her injuries appear to be self-inflicted.
 He then used Gould's finger to unlock her mobile phone and, posing as her, texted one of her friends who was due to give her a lift to school, telling the friend not to collect her.
 After returning home to change, Griffiths put his clothes in the washing machine, then dumped the bag of bloodied items in a local woodland.
 A neighbour saw him returning from the woods and drove him back to school, where he was subsequently collected by his mother.
-Later that day he sent text messages to friends indicating that he and Gould were going away on a break together, and to Gould's phone asking her if they could meet.
+Later that day, he sent text messages to friends saying that he and Gould were "going on a break [from their relationship] and see how thinks [sic] go after exams", and to Gould's phone asking her if they could meet.
 Gould's body was discovered by her father at 3 pm that afternoon in her kitchen.